MicrosoftDocs/azure-dev-docs/articles/jenkins/deploy-to-aks-using-blue-green-deployment-pattern.md

 ---
-title: Deploy to Azure Kubernetes Service using Jenkins and the blue/green deployment pattern
+title: Tutorial - Deploy to Azure Kubernetes Service using the blue/green deployment pattern
 description: Learn how to deploy to Azure Kubernetes Service (AKS) by using Jenkins and the blue/green deployment pattern.
 keywords: jenkins, azure, devops, kubernetes, k8s, aks, blue green deployment, continuous delivery, cd ms.topic: tutorial ms.date: 10/23/2019
 ---

-# Deploy to Azure Kubernetes Service (AKS) by using Jenkins and the blue/green deployment pattern
+# Tutorial: Deploy to Azure Kubernetes Service (AKS) using the blue/green deployment pattern

 Azure Kubernetes Service (AKS) manages your hosted Kubernetes environment, making it quick and easy to deploy and manage containerized applications.
 You don't need expertise in container orchestration.
 AKS also eliminates the burden of ongoing operations and maintenance, by provisioning, upgrading, and scaling resources on demand.
 You don't need to take your applications offline.
 For more information about AKS, see the [AKS documentation](/azure/aks/).